 Author: Dr Maneka Gnanasegaram, Dermatology Registrar, Christchurch, New Zealand, 2010.

-Sjögren-Larsson syndrome is a rare inherited disorder affecting the skin and nervous system of variable severity.
+Sjögren-Larsson syndrome is a rare inherited disorder that affects the skin and nervous system.

 Sjögren-Larsson syndrome is caused by an inborn error of metabolism resulting in the deficiency of an enzyme, fatty aldehyde dehydrogenase (FALDH), which is needed to produce normal oils and fats in the body.
 Deficient oxidation of medium and long chain fatty aldehydes into fatty acids results in abnormal fats in the skin and nervous system.